Ensuring Excellence in Addiction Treatment

 - Enhances patient satisfaction

 - Achieves continual performance improvement in pursuit of these objectives.

 Castle Craig is registered with Healthcare Improvement Scotland (formerly the Care Commission), the Scottish public regulator of health.
-You can read about our excellent inspection results on their website, or read summary blog articles on our blog.
+You can read about our excellent inspection results on their website.

 Castle Craig Hospital has a risk management strategy and all clinical staff are fully trained in clinical risk management which is seen as an integral part of clinical governance.